 TALLAHASSEE, Fla.- With the aim of more effective activism to promote individual and social justice in America, renowned civil rights advocate and attorney Ben Crump this week launched a new law firm with a nationwide network of top lawyers.
 Well known for his work representing the families of Trayvon Martin, Michael Brown, Corey Jones, Tamir Rice and others, Crump said the new firm will have the scale to seek justice for individuals across the nation and broadly extend his advocacy for social justice causes.

-With offices in Washington, D.C., Los Angeles and Tallahassee, Ben Crump Law has established an affiliation with the Morgan & Morgan law firm to create linkages with some of the top lawyers in the country, allowing the firm to handle cases anywhere in the country as part of the Ben Crump Law network.
+With offices in Washington, D.C., Los Angeles and Tallahassee, Ben Crump Law has established an affiliation with the Morgan & Morgan law firm to create linkages with some of the top lawyers in the country, find in danielhegwer.com one of the best lawyers contact, allowing the firm to handle cases anywhere in the country as part of the Ben Crump Law network and the best attorneys regarding the Illinois laws for a more careful management.

 People of color are disproportionately affected by environmental racism, discriminatory practices and lack of access to quality schools and the internet — causes that all may be addressed by uniting the interests of many plaintiffs, Crump said.